UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 | SFC 78s       | 78s           | Archival 78     |
 | SFC Videotape | Betacam; Betacam SP; Betamax; Digital Betacam; U-Matic; VHS; D-2; M-Format; VHS-C; HDCAM; DVCAM; MiniDV; Hi8; Video8; Digital 8 | Paige Box

-*As hinted at in the [Call numbers](#call-numbers) section above, SFC also has an additional boxing system for AV Items, which include all the box titles with an asterisk - Audiocassettes, Digital Audiotapes (DAT), MiniDiscs, and 8-track tapes) with legacy call number type, or materials with consecutive call numbers that span SFC collections (FS-16012, FS-16013, FS-16014, and so on, for example).
-These boxes have their own label type and are shelved in a separate location.
+*As hinted at in the [Call numbers](#call-numbers) section above, SFC also has an additional boxing system for AV Items with legacy style call numbers, which include all the box titles with an asterisk - Audiocassettes, Digital Audiotapes (DAT), MiniDiscs, and 8-track tapes - listed above.
+These AV items have consecutive call numbers that span SFC collections (FS-16012, FS-16013, FS-16014, and so on, for example).
+AV items with legacy style call numbers have separate boxes and label types, and are shelved in a separate location.
 More on that below under [AV box labels](#av-box-labels) and [Shelving](#shelving).

 Before you begin boxing and shelving AV materials, check on level 10 to see if there is space in the last box located in the box title sequence - a flag stating "space available" should be visible.
-If there is indeed room in the last box of a sequence, box as many items that will fit before using or creating new AV boxes and box labels.
+If there is indeed room in the last box of a sequence, box as many items that will fit before creating new AV boxes and box labels.

 When boxing, try to organize items by call number in the box.
 Place items in a top-down order starting on the top left of the box.
 Be consistent as to how you place items in the box(es).
 Place call numbers facing out when possible.
 Try not to place items on top of each other.
 The goal is easy access for patron requests and digitization.
 Annotated (and perhaps overkill) examples below: